Towards a deterministic KPZ equation with fractional diffusion: The stationary problem: Introduction.

-The supercritical case, $p>2$, has been studied, for instance, in the references \cite{HMV}, \cite{CON1} and \cite{CON2}.
+The supercritical case, $q>2$, has been studied, for instance, in the references \cite{HMV}, \cite{CON1} and \cite{CON2}.
 The existence of solution is obtained using Potential Theory and some fixed point arguments.
-Of course, in any case, the existence results are guaranteed under regularity hypotheses on $f$ and smallness condition on $\l$.
+It is clear that, in any case, the existence results are guaranteed under regularity hypotheses on $f$ and smallness condition on $\l$.

+We refer to \cite{W}, \cite{W1} for some physical motivations and results for the corresponding evolutionary problem.

 The aim of this article is the analysis of the nonlocal case.
-We refer to \cite{W,W1} for some physical motivations and results for the corresponding evolutionary problem.

 There are significative differences with the local case.
 First at all it is necessary to identify the critical growth in the fractional setting.
-By homogeneity, the critical power seems to be $p=2s$ and in fact, this is the threshold to use the comparison techniques when $q<2s$.
-It is worthy to point out that in a such critical growth there is not known a change of variables similar to the Hopf-Cole change in the local case.
+By homogeneity, the critical power seems to be $q=2s$ and in fact, this is the threshold to use the comparison techniques when $q<2s$.
+It is worthy to point out that in a such critical growth, there is no known a change of variables similar to the Hopf-Cole change in the local case.
 Moreover the techniques of nonlinear test functions, in general, are difficult to adapt in the nonlocal problem.

 One of the main tools in our analysis are sharp estimates on the Green function of the \textit{fractional laplacian } obtained in \cite{BJ}.
 Some interesting results by using such estimates, appear in the papers by Chen-Veron \cite{CV1} and \cite{CV2}.
-They consider nonlinearities with $p<p_*:=\frac{N}{N-2s+1}$ and obtain sharp existence results for $f$ a Radon measure.
+They consider nonlinear term $|\n u|^q$ with $q<p_*:=\frac{N}{N-2s+1}$ and they obtain sharp existence results for $f$ a Radon measure.